Risk Management & Compliance

 The Enterprise Risk Management Framework (ERM) offers instruction on assessing, minimizing, and monitoring relevant risks for each business division, as well as establishing a system for monitoring both new and existing business units (upon request).
 A risk management workshop was organized at the organizational level, involving responsible people from each business unit/factory.
 The purpose was to enhance their understanding of risk management and raise awareness among all employees.
 The objective was to foster an in-depth knowledge of proper risk management practices among all employees.
 BJC has developed a Standard Operating Procedure (SOP) for Enterprise Risk Management in the Risk Management Online System (Company Intranet).
 This SOP helps with risk assessment processes while rendering data collecting more efficient in the upgraded system.

-In 2023, the Risk Management team conducted training sessions for employees in the manufacturing sector and required employees.
-Additionally, they expanded the Enterprise Risk Management training to include potential suppliers.
-The training session has been held on November 2023, with the following topics;
+The Risk Management team conducted training sessions for employees in the manufacturing sector and other relevant personnel.
+Additionally, the Enterprise Risk Management training was expanded to include potential suppliers.
+The training covered the following topics;

 • Importance and framework of Enterprise Risk Management